Trayvon Palmer

-Trayvon Palmer (born November 13, 1994) is an American professional basketball player for the Marinos de Oriente of the Superliga Profesional de Baloncesto (SPB).
+Trayvon Palmer (born November 13, 1994) is an American former professional basketball player.
 He played college basketball for the North Dakota State College of Science (NDSCS) and Chicago State University.

 College career

 Palmer played one season of junior college basketball for NDSCS, averaging 13.3 points and 10.1 rebounds per game in the 2013–14 season.
 He then transferred to NCAA Division I Chicago State.
 He averaged 9.5 points and 7.8 rebounds per game as a junior.
 As a senior, Palmer averaged 15.1 points and 9.4 rebounds per game and earned Chicago State's Student-Athlete of the Year honors.

 Professional career

 Worcester Wolves (2017–2018)

 Palmer began his professional career in 2017 with the Worcester Wolves of the British Basketball League.
 After a year in England, in which he averaged 14.6 points, 6.0 rebounds and 2.8 assists per game, he returned to the United States.